 Pre-requisites: Minimum grade of C- in MSP 2701.

-Students will learn advanced on-camera performance techniques and get practical experience in various television performance specialties.
+Students will learn on-camera performance techniques and attain practical experience in various on-air performance specialties.
 Students will use studio, field, and computer technologies.
-Students will increase competencies in on-camera performance, producing, and writing for television.
+Students will increase competencies in on-camera performance, producing, and writing.
 Students will study techniques for effective on-camera presentation and will critically evaluate themselves, their classmates, and media professionals.
+Note: Prior to Fall 2025, this course was titled "Media Performance."

 Repeatability: This course may not be repeated for additional credits.